 With Xerox, what’s more secure is also more efficient

 Counterfeit documents are also a threat to companies across the globe.
-Adding fraud deterrent technology such as Xerox® Speciality Imaging to event tickets, ID badges, transcripts, coupons or other valuable documents can reduce the risk of unauthorised duplication.
+Adding fraud deterrent technology such as Xerox® Specialty Imaging to event tickets, ID badges, transcripts, coupons or other valuable documents can reduce the risk of unauthorized duplication.

 Protecting all points of access